awsdocs/amazon-ec2-user-guide-windows/doc_source/Upgrading_PV_drivers.md

 If you previously disabled [TCP offloading](pvdrivers-troubleshooting.md#citrix-tcp-offloading) using Netsh for Citrix PV drivers we recommend that you re\-enable this feature after upgrading to AWS PV drivers\.
 TCP Offloading issues with Citrix drivers are not present in the AWS PV drivers\.
 As a result, TCP Offloading provides better performance with AWS PV drivers\.

-If you previously applied a static IP address or DNS configuration to the network interface, you must reapply the static IP address or DNS configuration after upgrading AWS PV drivers\.
+If you previously applied a static IP address or DNS configuration to the network interface, you might need to reapply the static IP address or DNS configuration after upgrading AWS PV drivers\.

 ## Upgrade a domain controller \(AWS PV upgrade\)<a name="aws-pv-upgrade-dc"></a>